-Footy Tech Nerds: A 20 Year Timeline
+Footy Tech Nerds: 20 Years & A Pandemic

 It’s late in the year 2000.
 We were supposed to have Hoverboards by now but all we’ve got is the Bombers nearly going undefeated for the season.

 Every team has high hopes to knock them off the next year.